Quickstart Guide#

 results.to_df()

-Again, any LangChain Chat Model may be used in place of ChatVertexAI.
-For a more detailed demo, refer to our White-Box UQ Demo.
+Any LangChain Chat Model may be used in place of ChatVertexAI.
+For a more detailed demo refer to our White-Box UQ Demo, or see the White-Box Scorer Definitions for formal definitions.

 These scorers use one or more LLMs to evaluate the reliability of the original LLM’s response.
 They offer high customizability through prompt engineering and the choice of judge LLM(s).